Association for Public Art

 For Students, Schools/Teachers

-Public Art Lesson Plans: Free public art lesson plans for 4th and 5th grade students are available on the Museum Without Walls™: AUDIO website.
+Public Art Lesson Plans: Bring public art to the classroom!
+These free public art lesson plans for 4th and 5th grade students are designed to accompany our Museum Without Walls™: AUDIO slideshows, which are also available on TeacherTube.